msmohotti/m2_scripts/README.md

 # m2_scripts
-This has scripts to import buld data
+This has scripts to import bulk data